CloudLabs-MOC/CloudLabs-SEED/Web Security/Shellshock Attack/Shellshock-Attack.md

 - Chapter 3 of the SEED Book,_Computer & Internet Security: A Hands-on Approach,_ 2nd Edition, by
     Wenliang Du.
 See details at https://www.handsonsecurity.net.
-- Section 3 of the SEED Lecture at _Udemy,Computer Security: A Hands-on Approach,_ by Wenliang Du.
+- Section 3 of the SEED Lecture at Udemy,_Computer Security: A Hands-on Approach,_ by Wenliang Du.
 See details at https://www.handsonsecurity.net/video.html.

 **Lab environment.** You can perform the lab exercise on the SEED VM provided by the Cloudlabs.